-F. General Eligibility Rules
+D. General Eligibility Rules

-- 1. The cutoff date to determine a player's age is the July 31st preceding the beginning of the regular season for all age groups except Under-14. - 2.
-With respect to the Under-14 age group only, any player turning age 14 during any month in the current calendar year is eligible to play in the Under-14 age group. - 3.
-A player may be registered to play on only one ABSP team.
-Girls (within age group restrictions) may play on a boys' team but boys are not permitted to play on a girls' team. - 4.
-A player who meets the age eligibility requirements (see F. 2. above) and who is playing soccer for his/her high school soccer team (Varsity, Junior Varsity or Freshman team) is permitted to play in the ABSP. - 5.
-If a team is found guilty of using an ineligible player, all games played by that team will be forfeited.
+- The cutoff date to determine a player's age is the July 31st preceding the beginning of the regular season for all age groups except 14 & Under. - 2.
+With respect to the 14 & Under age group only, any player turning age 15 on or after December 1 of the current calendar year is eligible to play in the 14 & Under age group. - 3.
+A player may be registered to play on more than one ABSP team.
+Players must be properly registered and accounted for each team they would like to play with during the season.
+Players may not play down an age group or a lower division, ie. a player who is only eligible for U12 by age is ineligible to compete on a U10 team.
+Additionally, girls are permitted to play on a boys team, at or up an age level, but boys are never permitted to play on a girls team. - 4.
+A player who meets the age eligibility requirements (see F. 2. above) and who is notplaying soccer for his/her high school soccer team (Varsity, Junior Varsity or Freshman team) is permitted to play in the ABSP. - If a team is found guilty of using an ineligible player, all games played by that team will be forfeited.
 Additional penalties may be assessed by the Board against the team, the coach, the coordinator or the entire parish program. - 6.
 The ABSP does not set a limit on the number of players that may be included on the roster for a team.
-In order to allow for reasonable playing time for each player, however, it is strongly recommended that no more than sixteen to eighteen players be registered to play on any single team. - 7.
-Any questions concerning parish affiliation, player eligibility or player waivers should be addressed to the chairperson for the Registration Committee.
+In order to allow for reasonable playing time for each player, however, it is strongly recommended that no more than fourteen (14) to sixteen (16) players be registered to play on any single team.

+7. Any questions concerning parish affiliation, player eligibility or player waivers should be addressed to the chairperson for the Registration Committee.

-G. Coaches Under the Age of 21
+E. Coaches Under the Age of 21

 - 1. The ABSP has adopted the policy of the Archdiocese of Baltimore relating to soccer coaches under the age of 21.
 This policy is mandatory and it is the responsibility of the parish soccer coordinator to insure compliance with this policy. - 2.
-Coaches under the age of 21 must have an adult present who is willing to be responsible for supervision of that activity.
+Coaches under the age of 21 must have an adult, any person over the age of 21, present who is willing to be responsible for supervision of that activity.
 This is easily handled if the young person is assigned as an assistant coach.
 If the young person is appointed as the head coach, this might require assigning a parent or someone else over the age of 21 to serve as an assistant coach.
 In those situations where the young person is the head coach, it is important that it be clear that an adult over 21 years of age be responsible for monitoring the safety of the event. - 3.
-Coaches under the age of 21 cannot be the driver of a vehicle that transports players to or from the games or practices.
-Archdiocesan regulations require that all drivers be 21 years of age minimum and have a safe driving record.
-There are several intricate scenarios here.
-Family members are excepted.
-In the case of parents being unexpectedly delayed, common sense should prevail if there are no other options.
+Any coach should not develop dating relationships with players.